KavithaThangavel96/News-Aggregator-and-Categorization-Application-Using-RSS-Feeds/README.md

 Celery for managing the task queue, and Natural Language Processing (using NLTK) for text classification, enabling users to easily access and navigate news content tailored to their interests.

 ## Feed Parser and Data Extraction:
-○ Create a script that reads the provided list of RSS feeds.
+* Create a script that reads the provided list of RSS feeds.
-○ Parse each feed and extract relevant information from each news article, including title, content, publication date, and source URL.
+* Parse each feed and extract relevant information from each news article, including title, content, publication date, and source URL.
-○ Ensure handling of duplicate articles from the same feed.
+* Ensure handling of duplicate articles from the same feed.
 ## Database Storage:
-○ Design a database schema to store the extracted news article data.
+* Design a database schema to store the extracted news article data.
-○ Implement logic to store new articles in the database without duplicates.
+* Implement logic to store new articles in the database without duplicates.
 ## Task Queue and News Processing:
-○ Set up a Celery queue to manage asynchronous processing of new articles.
+* Set up a Celery queue to manage asynchronous processing of new articles.
-○ Configure the parser script to send extracted articles to the queue upon arrival.
+* Configure the parser script to send extracted articles to the queue upon arrival.
-○ Create a Celery worker that consumes articles from the queue and performs
+* Create a Celery worker that consumes articles from the queue and performs
 ## further processing:
+* Category classification:
-■ Category classification: Utilize NLTK to classify each article into the provided categories.
+  Utilize NLTK to classify each article into the provided categories.
-■ Update the database with the assigned category for each article.
+* Update the database with the assigned category for each article.
+## Streamlit Application
+* Develop a user-friendly Streamlit application to display the categorized news articles.
+* Implement features for users to filter articles by category and search for specific topics.
+* Ensure the application updates dynamically with new articles as they are processed.
 ## Logging and Error Handling:
 * Implement proper logging throughout the application to track events and potential errors.